Performing arts: Iran

-In Iran there are other forms of theatrical events such as Naghali or Naqqāli (story telling), Ta'zieh, ٰRu-Howzi, Siah-Bazi, Parde-Khani, and Mareke giri.
+In Iran, there are other forms of theatrical events such as naqqali (story telling), ta'ziyeh, ru-howzi, siyah-bazi, parde-khani, and ma'rekeh-giri.
 Prior to the twentieth century, storytelling was the most recognized form of entertainment, although today, some forms still remain.
-One form, Naghali, was traditionally performed in coffeehouses where the storytellers, or Naghals (Naqqāls), only recited sections of a story at a time, thus retaining regular cliental.
-These stories were based on events of historical or religious importance and many referenced poetries from the Shahnameh.
+One form, Naghali, was traditionally performed in coffeehouses where the storytellers, or Naghals (Naqqāls), only recited sections of a story at a time, thus retaining regular clientele.
+These stories were based on events of historical or religious importance and many referenced poetry from the Shahnameh.
 These stories were often altered to bond with the atmosphere or mood of the audience.